JuliaComputing/TableView.jl/README.md

 When trying to display big tables (>10k rows) we switch to lazy-loading additional rows while scrolling, which disables the filtering/sorting that's possible for smaller datasets.
 It's possible (but not trivial) to write proper backend support for those operations -- PRs would be very welcome.

 ### ag-grid Enterprise
-Setting the `AG_GRID_LICENSE_KEY` at build *and* run time will use the enterprise distribution instead of the normal community distribution.
+Setting the `AG_GRID_LICENSE_KEY` environment variable at build *and* run time will use the enterprise distribution instead of the normal community distribution.